John Cage Online

 Q and A Session — at Norton Lectures, in .mp3 format.
 Part 2 is here.

-- 1990 interview with Pataphysics Magazine — 1990
+- 1990 interview — in Pataphysics Magazine, Blue Issue, 20 January 1990

 - John Cage and the Glaswegian Circus — 1990 interview with Steve Sweeney Turner, JSTOR logon required

-on his paintings, 1990?
+on his paintings

-- Miami interview — brief
+- 1991 interview — with Gustavo Matamoros

-- 1991 interview — by Alan Anderson in .pdf format
+- 1991 interview — with Alan Anderson, in Lion's Roar, November 1, 1994

 - Autobiographical